 While they might be slightly more expensive, they can, in the end, save you money on utility bills, and what is the most important help the environment.

 Try and live by the core principle of “reduce, reuse, and recycle.”
 Think about how you can use and reuse some of your everyday things such as containers, especially plastic ones.
 Try not to use plastic because it is not okay for you or the environment, but if you do, always separate it from your other trash and recycle it.

 Minimize your waste in general and try to recycle everything you can or give it away if you don’t use it anymore.
 Also, think about composting.
 You can set aside and compost the leftovers of your food and everything organic that you dispose of when you are cooking or preparing a meal.
-It will turn into a natural fertilizer for your garden if you have one, your soil or your houseplants.
+It will turn into a natural fertilizer for your garden if you have one, your soil, or your houseplants.

-Bottom line, tiny living means reducing everything – the amount of things you use, the energy, water you consume, and waste that you make, by recycling everything at your disposal, making as many parts of your house as you can multifunctional; and recycling – from using recycled materials, to recycling your trash.
+Bottom line, tiny living means reducing everything – the number of things you use, the energy, the water you consume, and waste that you make, by recycling everything at your disposal, making as many parts of your house as you can multifunctional; and recycling – from using recycled materials, to recycling your trash.
 A tiny house is probably one of the best options for sustainable living.